Hwanggan station

-Hwanggan station is a railway station on the Gyeongbu Line.
-Hwangsan station opened its business on January 1, 1905, and it belongs to Yeongdong County, North Chungcheong Province, and has an average of 200 passengers per day.
+Hwanggan station is a railway station in Yeongdong County, North Chungcheong Province, South Korea.
+It is located on the Gyeongbu Line that runs between Seoul and Busan.
+The station opened on 1 January 1905, and has an average of 200 passengers per day.

 The famous places around Hwanggan are Minjuji mountain, Wollyu-bong, Baekhwa mountain, Banya temple, and Mulhan Valley, which are popular places for many users.
 Grapes, walnuts, and persimmons are famous for their local specialties.